digitalpowrr/DataAccessioner/README.md

 Version 1.2 was made possible by Digital POWRR (https://digitalpowrr.niu.edu).
-It was updated to clean up several security and deprecation vulnerabilities, and the most recent version of FITS was included.
+It was updated to clean up several security and deprecation vulnerabilities, and update to the most recent version of FITS.

 ## Credits